 Trash bins can be brought outside as early as Thursday evening at 6pm for Friday trash collection by Local Waste Services

 As a gentle reminder, after trash collection all trash and/or recycle bins should be removed from the view of the street and abutting properties.
-Please do not leave trash bins on the side of your home.
+Please DO NOT leave trash bins on the side of your home.

 This includes:

-Regular lawn mowing and weed removal
+Regular mowing and removal of weeds

-Repainting as needed
+Repainting exterior surfaces as needed

 Brooksedge East Declaration of Covenants – Article VIII, Section 8.10